Ali-Nategh/mytones_proj/README.md

 That's it, you're all setup!

+Just gotta add the .env file, you can look the settings of it in step 1 of the ```How to use``` above.

+I also included the DATABASE_URL path you need to use in .env in the docker-compose file, just copy and paste it to .env and you're done.

 If something goes wrong repeat step 1 XD

 When you're done you can either ``` docker compose down ``` or close the container from the app.